Close Menu

 Our multi-purpose room serves as the daily backdrop for learning and play.

-On the walls, I’ve put up a set of cartoon character images, and I use them as visual cues to teach my son real-life lessons every single day.
+On the walls, I put up a set of cartoon character images, and I use them as visual cues to teach my son real-life lessons every single day.

-Why Teaching Toddlers with Visual Cues Works So Well
+Why Visual Cues for Toddlers Work So Well

 Young children learn through what they see, not just what they hear.

-When you pair a familiar image with a simple lesson and repeat it often, your toddler starts to make the connection naturally.
+When you pair a familiar image with a simple lesson and repeat it often, your toddler starts making the connection naturally.

-Instead of you telling them to calm down in the middle of a meltdown, they already know what calm looks like because they’ve been seeing it on the wall every day.
+Instead of telling them to calm down in the middle of a meltdown, they already know what calm looks like because they have been seeing it on the wall every day.

 5 Daily Behaviour Lessons for Toddlers Using Character Wall Images